anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Mark 8.31-38: Lent 2.
 * ...
 * Mark 9.2-9: 1 before Lent.
-* ...
+* Mark 9.10: omitted
-* Mark 9.13: omitted, along with its parallel in Matthew 11.14.
+* Mark 9.11-13: omitted, along with its parallel in Matthew 17.10-13, and its close parallel in Matthew 11.14.
 * ...
 * Mark 9.30-37: **Proper 20**.
 * Mark 9.38-50: **Proper 21**.